Personal Collections

 6 December, 2022

-During the course of the semester, students were required to carry out a process of active reading.
+During the course of the semester, students were required to carry out a process of active reading, which has been described in depth in the article ‘Reading-With: A Collaborative Method for Inclusive Architectural Histories (scroll down for abstract).
 This deep engagement with historical texts is being developed by Dr. Anne Hultzsch and Dr. Sol Pérez Martinez of WoWA as a means to test how specific examples of women’s writing, which exist outside the traditional means of producing architectural critique and history, are actually writing about architecture.

 The texts examined during the seminar course are represented here by a collection of annotations produced by participating students out of their active reading of four pairs of authors.
 The student activities – annotations, readings and discussions, were made and collected on a miro board (from which the screen shots of the students’ annotations were taken).